-2019 2018 2017 Sale volume (MW-hour) 372,481 346,894 268,893 Avg. selling price (THB/MW-hour) 2,952 2,940 2,795
+2020 2019 2018 Sale volume (MW-hour) 330,882 372,481 346,894 Avg. selling price (THB/MW-hour) 3,191 2,952 2,940

-Electricity and Steam: Product and Service Provision

-Raw material provision policy
+Electricity and Steam: Product and Service Provision Raw material provision policy

 Raw material procurement is crucial in operating the electricity generating business.
 The corporate power plant is mainly fueled by bagasse.
-Each year, the Group crushed sugarcane fluctuates.
-A limited amount of crushed sugarcane may affect the fuel amount available for the power plant's electricity generating.
-Thus, Khon Kaen Sugar Power Plant has prepared purchasing biomass fuel sources, such as bagasse from nearby plants.
+Costs of electricity and steam depend on the amount of crushed sugarcane and other alternative biomass fuels' cost (in case of insufficient bagasse volume).
+In each year, Khon Kaen Sugar Power Plant has prepared purchasing biomass fuel source, such as purchases of bagasse from nearby plants, wood chips, coconut shells or other biomass fuels etc.